junxit/us-congress-bills-112/metadata.md

 - 2011-01-19 — Introduced in House
 - 2011-01-19 — Introduced in House
 - 2011-01-19 — Referred to the House Committee on the Judiciary.
+- 2011-01-21 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2011-01-26 — Committee Consideration and Mark-up Session Held.
+- 2011-01-26 — Ordered to be Reported by Voice Vote.
+- 2011-01-26 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2011-02-11 — Placed on the Union Calendar, Calendar No. 2.
+- 2011-02-11 — Reported by the Committee on Judiciary.
+H. Rept.
+112-9.
+- 2011-02-11 — Reported by the Committee on Judiciary.
+H. Rept.
+112-9.